 - 6.1.
 Reporting Options.
-Those who have been subjected to an incident of sexual violence or sexual harassment have several options for reporting the incident: - 1.
-The individual may elect not to report or may only seek confidential services.
+Those who have been subjected to an incident of sexual violence or sexual harassment have several options for reporting the incident: - The individual may elect not to report or may only seek confidential services.
 (See Appendix B for a listing of confidential resources.)
 Confidential resources can provide support, referrals to other resources on campus or in the community, and information about reporting options in order to help individuals make an informed decision. - 2.
-The individual may report information to the campus Title IX Coordinator: Mike Durnin, Interim Director of Title IX and Compliance, 608-785-8043, mdurnin@uwlax.edu. - 3.
+The individual may report information to the campus Interim Title IX Coordinator: Kara Ostlund, 608-785-8043, kostlund@uwlax.edu. - 3.
 The individual may submit a report using the university's online reporting form accessible through the Title IX website: Online Reporting Form - 4.
 The individual may report information to University Police: 608-789-9000 (non-emergency), 608-789-9999 (emergency), www.uwlax.edu/police. - 5.
 The individual may report information to local law enforcement: City of La Crosse Police Department, 608-785-5962 (non-emergency), 911 (emergency). - 6.
 An individual may make a report to one or more of the offices or individuals noted above.